-More recently, in FY 2017, salary costs increased by over \$1.2 million as a direct result of the 1.8% salary increase appropriated by the Legislature.
-In addition, benefits increased by approximately \$1.6 million as a result of the increased healthcare and retirement costs, as well as the accrual of pension adjustments related to GASB 68 and 73 reporting.
+More recently, in FY 2018, salary costs increased by over \$1.5 million as a direct result of the 2.0% salary increase appropriated by the Legislature.
+In addition, benefits increased by approximately \$2 million as a result of the increased healthcare and retirement costs, as well as the accrual of pension adjustments related to GASB 68, 73 and 75 reporting.

-Scholarships including financial aid declined by over \$2.4 million in FY 2017.
+Scholarships including financial aid declined by over \$976,534 in FY 2018.
 This is in direct correlation to the decline in enrollment, whereby the College served fewer students seeking aid than in prior years.
 In addition, the College has continued to educate students on financial literacy, encouraging a reduction in loans taken out by our students.
-Other Expenses increased by over \$2.8 million and was partially attributable to the Moore vs. HCA settlement payout costs of \$1.29 million.
-Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of
+Other Expenses decreased by over \$3.8 million and was primarily attributable to the Moore vs. HCA settlement payout costs of \$3.2 million in FY 2017.
+Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of the building and are instead recognized as supplies and materials or purchased services costs.
+These fluctuations are normal.